sbt/sbt-jacoco/readme.md

 I created a fork because I wanted to add functionality to support code coverage for integration-testing and merging of unit-test and integration-test reports.

 Read the [main site Wiki](https://bitbucket.org/jmhofer/jacoco4sbt/wiki/Home) on how to add the plugin to your project.
-I hope Joachim wants to include these changes in his project.
-Otherwise just checkout and build this project and use this plugin in your project.
+I created a pull request sp I hope Joachim wants to include these changes in his project.
+Otherwise just add my Maven repo or checkout and build this project to use this plugin in your project.
 See details below.

 ##Added the following functionality:
 + Supports coverage for integration testing.
 A new task has been added 'it-jacoco' which support al the same keys as 'jacoco'.